sTechLab/VoterFraud2020-analysis/README.md

 # VoterFraud2020-analysis
-This repository contains the code behind the data analysis presented in the VoterFraud2020 paper.
+This repository contains the code behind the data analysis presented in the VoterFraud2020 paper and [the website](https://voterfraud2020.io).
+The code requires the fully hydrated voter fraud data to run, which we are unable to share.

 - [voterfraud2020.io](http://voterfraud2020.io), interactive web application for exploring the dataset
 - [Figshare dataset publication](https://doi.org/10.6084/m9.figshare.13571084) with digital object identifier (DOI) **10.6084/m9.figshare.13571084**